shyammore282/step-form-tracker/README.md

 # React + Vite

+in this project used react js and vite tools for development here are some small projects expansetraker,form-validation,progressbar

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: